Physics Workshops for Two-Year College and High School Instructors

 ATE Program for Physics Faculty

-This project is supported in part by a grant (#0603272) from the Division of Undergraduate Education (DUE) through the
+This project is supported in part by grants (#0603272 and #1003633) from the Division of Undergraduate Education (DUE) through the

 AdvancedTechnological Education Program (ATE) of the National Science Foundation.

-PWEN (project newsletter) Third issue is now up.
+PWEN (project newsletter)

 Tools for Introductory Physics.
 NEW resources for teaching.